top of page

 Other advantages?

-Another advantage is that it is relatively inexpensive especially compared to chemotherapy.
+Another advantage is that the treatment is relatively inexpensive, especially compared to chemotherapy.

 There is an ongoing proof-of-concept study in canine osteosarcoma with Immunocidin.
 If the results are positive, a more comprehensive study in this tumor type will be launched in the near future.